PunyaAlahakoon/west_nile_virus_abm/1_abm_run/README.md

 ### More details:
-1. **host.hpp:** header declarations including class and function definitions of the bird agents.
+1. **host.hpp:** Header declarations including class and function definitions of the bird agents.
 2. **host.cpp:** Implementation details of the bird agents.
-3. **mosquito.hpp:** header declarations including class and function definitions of the mosquito agents.
+3. **mosquito.hpp:** Header declarations including class and function definitions of the mosquito agents.
 4. **mosquito.cpp:** Implementation details of the mosquito agents.
 5. **interface.cpp:** Implementation of the agent-based model.
     This script calls files 1-4 above to call the characteristics of the bird and mosquito agents.